redpanda-data/connect/README.md

 For guidance on how to configure more advanced stream processing concepts such as stream joins, enrichment workflows, etc, check out the [cookbooks section.][cookbooks]

-For guidance on building your own custom plugins check out [this example repo.][plugin-repo]
+For guidance on building your own custom plugins in Go check out [the public APIs.][godoc-url]

 ## Install